techlab/create-jquery-plugin/README.md

 npx create-jquery-plugin jquery-my-plugin
 ```

-It will create a directory with the name of your package with all the tools installed.
+This will create a directory with the your plugin name and with all the tools installed.

 How to start the development